Pedro Fernandes de Queirós: Queirós in modern literature

-Building on this tradition, the Australian poet James McAuley (1917–1976) wrote an epic called Captain Quiros (1964), in which he depicted Queirós as a martyr for the cause of Catholic Christian civilisation (although he did not repeat the claim that Queirós had discovered Australia).
-The heavily political overtones of the poem caused it to be coldly received at a time when much politics in Australia was still coloured by Catholic-Protestant sectarianism.
+The Australian poet James McAuley wrote an epic poem called Captain Quiros (1964), describing the expeditions of Queirós in his search for the Great South Land.
+It is considered an important contribution to the voyager theme in Australian literature.

 The Australian writer John Toohey published a novel, Quiros, in 2002.

-The British writer Robert Graves describes the 1595 expedition in his historical novel, The Islands of Unwisdom, written in 1949.
-In its introduction he describes his sources.
+The British writer Robert Graves describes the 1595 expedition in his historical novel, The Islands of Unwisdom, published in 1949.

 Namesake

-The Spanish Navy gunboat Quirós, commissioned in 1896, was named for Queirós, using the Spanish spelling of his surname.
+The Spanish Navy gunboat Quirós, commissioned in 1896, was named for Queirós, using the Spanish form of his surname.
 After she was sold to the United States, she retained the name as in United States Navy service from 1900 to 1923.

 In popular culture

 Queirós was the subject of the 1982 television opera, Quiros, by Australian composer Peter Sculthorpe.
 Sculthorpe later reworked the opera into the 2013 oratorio The Great South Land, premiered at the Canberra International Music Festival.

 Queirós is mentioned in the 1976 movie King Kong as discovering Skull Island and encountering Kong after being blown south from Tematagi in 1605.

 Queirós is the namesake of many space stations in the 2014 video game Elite Dangerous.